chicken curry recipe

 I use this homemade garam masala or this biryani masala.
 You can also use store bought garam masala for convenience.
 Also note that every brand is different and you have to adjust the quantity depending on the strength and aroma of the garam masala.

-Substitute: A good substitute to garam masala is a meat masala, biryani masala, kitchen king masala or curry powder.
+Substitute: A good substitute to garam masala is a meat masala, biryani masala, kitchen king masala or Curry Powder.
 You can again choose something good from a popular brand.
 But please note that a curry powder does not have the same aroma & spice level as the garam masala powder.

 Taste enhancer or thickener